NaluCFD/Nalu/docs/source/user/nalu_run/nalu_inp.rst

    Verbosity of output from the linear solver during execution.

-.. inpfile:: linear_solvers.muelu_xml_file_name

-   Only used when the :inpfile:`linear_solvers.preconditioner` is set to ``muelu`` and specifies the path to the XML filename that contains various configuration parameters for Trilinos MueLu package.

 .. inpfile:: linear_solvers.write_matrix_files

    A boolean flag indicating whether the matrix, the right hand side, and the solution vector are written to files during execution.
 The matrix files are written in MatrixMarket format.
 The default value is ``no``.

+**Additional parameters for Belos Solver/Preconditioners**

+.. inpfile:: linear_solvers.muelu_xml_file_name

+   Only used when the :inpfile:`linear_solvers.preconditioner` is set to ``muelu`` and specifies the path to the XML filename that contains various configuration parameters for Trilinos MueLu package.

 .. inpfile:: linear_solvers.recompute_preconditioner